mgcarbonell/zerochat-frontend/README.md

 CodeAffection
 Bruno Antunes

+Thank you to PHOTOMOSH for the glitches!

 Thank you to Spotify for the techno and lo-fi hip-hop playlists.
 Thank you to my Spotify DnB playlist.

-Thanks Mom, thanks tia Ana!
+Special thank you to mi Mama!
+And to my tia Ana!